openvinotoolkit/openvino/docs/IE_DG/Extensibility_DG/Extension.md

 # Extension Library {#openvino_docs_IE_DG_Extensibility_DG_Extension}

 Inference Engine provides an InferenceEngine::IExtension interface, which defines the interface for Inference Engine Extension libraries.
 All extension libraries should be inherited from this interface.
+The example below contains implementation of two operations: `Template` used as an example in this document and `FFT` used as a more complex example from the [Custom Operations Guide](../../HOWTO/Custom_Layers_Guide.md).

 Based on that, declaration of an extension class can look as follows: